Geosciences 306 Mineralogy - Fall 2007

 Objectives:

-The primary objective of this course is to develop a broad overview of the minerals that form the Earth - their nature, origin, evolution and significance.
+The primary objective of this course is to develop a broad overview of the minerals that form the bulk Earth such as their crystal structure and composition, their origins, and significance.
 We will explore the fundamental principles of crystallography and crystal-chemistry.
-These principles govern and describe the architecture of minerals at the atomic level and are responsible for their properties and stabilities.
+These principles govern and describe the architecture of minerals at the atomic level and are responsible for their macroscopic properties and stabilities.
 We will study the nature of the dominant phases that make up the bulk of the earth and the principal minerals that comprise the Earth's crust and are of applied interest.
-We will discuss methods to identify minerals in hand specimen, in petrographic thin section, and using X-ray diffraction or spectroscopy, as well as the use of the electron microprobe for the determination of chemical compositions.
+We will discuss methods to identify minerals in hand specimen, and using X-ray diffraction or spectroscopy, as well as the use of the electron microprobe for the determination of chemical compositions.

 Grading Policy: